What are the relevant government entities relating to immigration in your jurisdiction?

 Generally, there is no certification process or trusted employer status that can be applied for and obtained by Canadian employers who wish to hire temporary foreign workers through either the IMP or the TFWP.

-Canada’s Global Skills Strategy (GSS), however, enables priority and fast track processing for employers wanting to hire unique and specialized global talent to scale up and grow the business in Canada (Category A), as well as highly skilled individuals for in-demand occupations (Category B).
-At the time of writing, the list currently includes 12 occupations in Science, Technology, Engineering, and Mathematics.
-Under GSS, ESDC commits to processing LMIAs submitted in 10 business days 80 percent of the time.
+However, Canada’s Global Skills Strategy (GSS) allows for two-week processing for skilled workers applying under LMIA exempt work permit categories.
+For certain high skilled positions that require an LMIA, the Global Talent Stream (GTS) allows for priority and fast track processing for employers wanting to hire unique and specialized global talent to scale up and grow the business in Canada (Category A), as well as highly skilled individuals for in-demand occupations (Category B).
+At the time of writing, the list currently includes 26 occupations primarily in Science, Technology, Engineering, and Mathematics.
+Under GTS, ESDC commits to processing LMIAs submitted in 10 business days 80 percent of the time.
 In addition, IRCC commits to processing work permits for highly skilled workers within two weeks or less 80 percent of the time.
 Open work permits for spouses and study permits for children are also processed in two weeks’ time, when applicable.
+It should be noted these processing times are not always adhered to.

-What are the recent trends, both political and social (including COVID-19 pandemic), that have impacted your jurisdiction with regard to immigration policy and law?
-How will this shape the immigration landscape moving forward?
+What are the recent trends, both political and social that have impacted your jurisdiction with regard to immigration policy and law?

 Temporary Resident to Permanent Resident Pathway